gotthardp/python-mercuryapi/README.md

 reader.set_region("EU3")
 ```
 #### reader.set_read_plan(*antennas*, *protocol*)
-Specifies the antennas and protocol to use for a search.
+Specifies the antennas and protocol to use for a search:
  * *antennas* list define which antennas (or virtual antenna numbers) to use in the search
- * *protocol* defines the protocol to search on. .
+ * *protocol* defines the protocol to search on.
 Supported values are:
    * `"GEN2"`, UPC GEN2
    * `"ISO180006B"`, ISO 180006B
    * `"UCODE"`, ISO 180006B UCODE